 Cities, home to the urban poor, will face greater temperatures as a result of the heat island effect, a result of human activities and infrastructure.
 This warming then threatens at-risk elderly and children who lack adequate resources to prepare and adapt to these rapid changes.

-Renewable energy sources like solar provide one of the most efficient ways to combat air-quality issues and climate change, but are usually out of reach for those with the most at stake.
+Renewable energy sources like solar power provide one of the most efficient ways to combat air-quality issues and climate change, but are usually out of reach for those with the most at stake.

 Solar energy companies have began to take notice of the opportunity to help improve environmental quality, social equality, while also generating profit.
 Community solar is one of the tools being leveraged by these companies to make this happen, and the White House has taken notice.